nens/threedi-docs/source/a_releasenotes.rst

 - Fix for long crested weir; new routine that does not request an extra computational node.
 - Fix for short crested weir; Fix to determine super- from sub-critical regime.
 - Fix for weirs for negative subcritical flows
-- Fix for assigning boundary locations at North and East sides, in case computational cells stretch over original DEM raster, due to refinements.
 - Fix for 1D coordinates in netcdf file: The z-coordinates of the boundary points, are now set correctly in the netcdf
 - Fix for initial conditions in netcdf file: In case of 1D-2D models, some variables, like the wet-surface areas of a computational node, the wrong value was written in the results netcdf at the start of the simulation.